PM Modi's marathon meeting with CMs: Full statement

 The Prime Minister said the suggestions made by the States for a roadmap on Economy have been given due consideration.

 The Chief Ministers appreciated the leadership of the Prime Minister in the country's fight against COVID-19 and also highlighted the need to strengthen the medical and health infrastructure in the country.
-Several of them pointed out that with the return of migrants, there is a need to concentrate on strict implementation of the social distancing guidelines, usage of masks and sanitization in order to curb the spread through fresh infection, especially in rural areas.
+Several of them pointed out that with the return of migrants, there is a need to concentrate on strict implementation of the social distancing guidelines, usage of masks and sanitisation in order to curb the spread through fresh infection, especially in rural areas.

 The compulsory quarantining of the stranded Indians returning from abroad was also highlighted.
 The Chief Ministers in their suggestions on economy have sought support to MSMEs, Infrastructure projects like Power, easing of interest rates on loans and assured market access to the agricultural produce.

-Prime Minister thanked the Chief Minister's for their proactive role in the country's fight against the COVID-19 and for their valuable suggestions emanating out of their grassroot level experience.
+Prime Minister thanked the Chief Ministers for their proactive role in the country's fight against the COVID-19 and for their valuable suggestions emanating out of their grassroots level experience.

 Prime Minister said that we must understand that the World has fundamentally changed post COVID-19.
 Now the World will be Pre-Corona, Post-Corona just like the case of the World Wars.
 And this would entail significant changes in how we function.